Milestone 3: Initiate Licensure

 To complete the Student Teaching Evaluation Form click here.

-Students are required to email a completed Entitlement Application to the Council on Teacher Education in order to be eligible for license through Illinois State Board of Education.
-Special Education students are required to email and complete a Special Education LBS ll Entitlement Application form.
+Students are required to complete an Entitlement Application in order to be eligible for license through Illinois State Board of Education.
+Special Education students are required to email and complete a Special Education LBS Entitlement Application form.
 Contact your special education program representative for more information.

 All applications are reviewed once a student’s degree has been posted.
 Contact the Office of the Registrar for questions on timeline of degree posting.
 Once a student’s degree is posted and an Entitlement Application has been received, the CTE Licensure Officer will review a student’s eligibility for entitlement.